Georgia General Assembly

 The Georgia General Assembly is the state legislature of the U.S. state of Georgia.
 It is bicameral, consisting of the Senate and the House of Representatives.

 Each of the General Assembly's 236 members serve two-year terms and are directly elected by constituents of their district.
 The Constitution of Georgia vests all legislative power with the General Assembly.
 Both houses have similar powers, though each has unique duties as well.
 For example, the origination of appropriations bills only occurs in the House, while the Senate is tasked with confirmation of the governor's appointments.

 The General Assembly meets in the Georgia State Capitol in Atlanta.

 History

-The General Assembly, which is the legislative branch of the state's government, was created in 1777 during the American Revolution—it is older than the United States Congress.
+The General Assembly, which is the legislative branch of the state's government, is older than the United States Congress.
 During its existence the Assembly has moved four different times when the state capital changed its location.
 The first location of the Assembly was Savannah, then Augusta and Louisville, moving from there to Milledgeville, and finally to Atlanta in 1868.